 You can read more about what happened on the day Pompeii got flattened with the ground in our article Destruction of Pompeii.

-Before getting there, make sure you check out our pictures of Pompeii, the map of ancient Pompeii as well as read all the practical tips, fees and opening hours for visiting the ancient city of Pompeii.
+Before getting there, make sure you read all the practical tips, fees and opening hours for visiting the ancient city of Pompeii, especially if you decide to visit without the help of a tour guide.

 4. Capri ferry